dedis/popstellar/docs/messageData.md

             "$comment": "Note: the string is encoded in Base64" },
         "address": {
-            "description": "Canonical address of the server with a protocol prefix and (optionally) the port number", "type": "string",
+          "description": "Canonical address of the server with a protocol prefix and (optionally) the port number which is by default 80 and 443 for ws and wss respectively", "type": "string",
             "pattern": "^(ws|wss):\/\/.*(:\d{0,5})?\/.*$"
         },